Best First Foods for Baby-Led Weaning (Plus 10 Easy Recipes)

 High in DHA and protein.
 Be sure to remove all bones.

-Plant-based protein option that’s soft, easy to gum, and allergy-friendly.
+Plant based protein option that is soft, easy to gum, and allergy friendly.

 10. Cooked Pasta

-Rotini, penne, or fusilli are great shapes.
-Toss with olive oil or mashed veggies.
+Rotini, penne or fusilli are good shapes to use.
+Toss with olive oil or mashed vegetables.

 10 Easy Baby-Led Weaning Recipes (Beginner-Friendly)